vmware/vic/doc/user_doc/vic_app_dev/using_volumes_with_vic.md

 --name <i>volume_name</i></pre>

-**NOTE**: When using a vSphere Integrated Containers virtual container host as your Docker endpoint, the storage driver is always the vSphere Integrated Containers Backend Engine.
+**NOTE**: When using a vSphere Integrated Containers Engine virtual container host as your Docker endpoint, the storage driver is always the vSphere Integrated Containers Engine Backend Engine.
 If you specify the `docker volume create --driver` option, it is ignored.

 ## Obtain the List of Available Volumes ##